-- Use a mild cleaning solution—like vinegar and water, or a formula recommended by the manufacturer—to clean the hot tub cover of dirt and grime.
-A soft cloth or gentle brush can provide agitation but be sure not to scrub too hard.
-Rinse the cover and wipe dry or allow to air dry.
+- Use a mild cleaning solution, such as vinegar and water, or a formula recommended by the manufacturer, to clean the hot tub cover of dirt and grime.
+A soft cloth or gentle brush can provide agitation, but be sure not to scrub too hard.
+Rinse the cover and wipe dry or allow it to air dry.

 - Replace the cover on your hot tub.

 Why Trust The Spruce?

 Erica Puisis has been covering the best products for outdoor and indoor living at The Spruce since 2017.
 Her research and areas of expertise have included pool heaters, cleaners, and water-testing equipment.